Eyongkevin/Predicting-Contact-Lense-Type-using-Decision-Tree/README.md

 GUI is easy to use and attractive in the eyes.

 ## 5. Poject Requirements
 To complete this project, you will need a computer.
-The required packages and libraries can be found in the requirement.txt fiel.
-You could install all dependencies from the file with pip as:
+The required packages and libraries are:

-`pip install -r requirements.txt`
+- log from math
+- operator
+- namedtuple from collections
+- pickle
+- matplotlib

 ## 6. Files structure
 brief files structure